 Imagine spending one night in a museum.

-We are delighted to unveil our 2022 Fall Non-Fiction Rights List.
+We are delighted to unveil our 2023 Spring Non-Fiction Rights List.

-We will be attending the Frankfurt Book Fair in October.
+We will be attending the London Book Fair in April.
 Do send us an e-mail should you wish to book an appointment!

-You can also drop by our stand at Hall 4.1 C30.
+You can also drop by our stand at International Rights Center table U18 and U19.

-Don’t forget to peek in our 2022 Fall Fiction Rights List.
+Don’t forget to peek in our 2023 Spring Fiction Rights List.

 We very much looking forward to hearing from you!